meenulekha/tp/docs/UserGuide.md

 Format: `grouprandom <maximum group size>`

 - The `<maximum group size>` refers to the maximum number of people in a group.
-- The `<maximum group size>` can be any positive integer.
+- The `<maximum group size>` can be any positive integer smaller than 2147483647.
 - You can only group staff and participant, sponsor cannot be grouped.
-- This app is designed for small hackathons.
-The maximum group size should be a positive integer smaller than 2147483648.
+- As the maximum number of entries in the contact list is 2147483647, the maximum group size should be a positive integer smaller than 2147483648.

 Example: